Local dealers whet Iran's appetite for U.S. muscle cars

 "Iran is a huge market and everyone is on the starting block waiting for sanctions to be lifted.
 As soon as that happens, they'll be in," said a source familiar with the Iranian car market.

-Sources in Aras say some vehicles are shipped from the United Arab Emirates to Bandar Abbas or Bandar Lengeh - ports in southern Iran - and transported by truck more than 1,200 miles (2,000 km) across the country to Aras.
+Sources in Aras say some vehicles are shipped from the United Arab Emirates to Bandar Abbas or Bandar Lengeh - ports in southern Iran - and transported by truck more than 1,200 miles across the country to Aras.

 Others are imported from Iraqi Kurdistan and Georgia, said another Aras auto trader.

 General Motors said it was not present at the conference and adheres to all U.S. sanctions against Iran.
-It said it had no knowledge of the trade in GM cars in Aras free zone and that it and its authorised dealers had no activity in Iran.
+It said it had no knowledge of the trade in GM cars in Aras free zone and that it and its authorized dealers had no activity in Iran.

 Ford has also denied knowledge of third-party importers into Iran and says it follows all sanctions requirements.
 According to a source with direct knowledge of the matter, it has been identifying potential distribution partners in Iran so that it can move quite quickly when the time comes.